nodite/dify-oapi2/docs/knowledge/knowledge-plan.md

 6. Documentation validation:
    - Verify all examples work correctly
    - Test all code snippets in documentation
-   - Validate API coverage is complete
+   - Validate API coverage is complete (33 APIs)
    - Check documentation accuracy and completeness
+   - Verify test structure consistency

 7. Final deliverables checklist:
-   - [ ] 39 fully implemented and tested APIs
+   - [ ] 33 fully implemented and tested APIs (not 39)
    - [ ] 5 resource classes with comprehensive functionality
    - [ ] Complete integration with dify-oapi2 client
    - [ ] Comprehensive examples for all APIs